-Vigorito, a Democrat, was the representative for Pennsylvania's 24th congressional district from 1965 to 1976.
+Vigorito was the representative for Pennsylvania’s 24th congressional district and was a Democrat.
+He served from 1965 to 1976.

 Vigorito is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).